-Memory-centric visitor tracking is enabled by a property, which must be manually added to Content Server's visitor.ini file.
-The property is named: vis.useSessionVisitorConnection
+Memory-centric visitor tracking is enabled by the property vis.useSessionVisitorConnection, which must be manually added to Content Server's visitor.ini file on the delivery system:

 - Setting vis.useSessionVisitorConnection=true enables memory-centric visitor tracking.
-To take effect, the memory-centric method also requires supporting template code (pre-existing code can be reused).
-If the code is missing, Engage visitors will be incorrectly tracked. - Setting vis.useSessionVisitorConnection=false or omitting it from visitor.ini enables the older method, direct database access.
+Supporting template code must also exist on the delivery system in order for Engage visitors to be correctly tracked; pre-existing code can be reused.
+For more information, see "Supporting Code." - Setting vis.useSessionVisitorConnection=false, leaving it blank, or omitting it from visitor.ini enables the database-centric method.